 Prior to Singtel Optus, Mr Simon worked in the ICT industry for a range of companies including Telstra Multimedia and General Electric in various executive leadership roles.
 Mr Simon holds an MBA from the AGSM (University of NSW, Sydney).

-Mr Whitcomb joined nbn in May 2014 and is a member of the Executive Committee reporting directly to the CEO.
+Mr Whitcomb is a member of nbn’s Executive Committee reporting directly to the CEO and he’s responsible for Regulatory Affairs at nbn.

-Prior to joining nbn, Mr Whitcomb was formerly the Chief Strategy and Business Transformation Officer at Vodafone Hutchinson Australia responsible for business operations turnaround including diagnossis, strategy, planning, execution and governance.
+Prior to joining nbn in May 2014, Mr Whitcomb was the Chief Strategy and Business Transformation Officer at Vodafone Hutchinson Australia where he was responsible for the whole-of-business turnaround including diagnosis, strategy, planning, execution and governance.

 Mr Whitcomb holds an MBA from Saint Mary's College of California and a Bachelor of Economics from the University of California, Santa Barbara.